-Item to be Assessed N/A Yes N 0

-1. Does the initiative / service/facility /strategy link to a key results area of the strategic plan?
+Item to be Assessed N/A Yes No 1.
+Does the initiative / service/facility /strategy link to a key results area of the strategic plan?
+2. Have you determined the goals and objectives?
+3. Have key stakeholders been identified?
+4. Do you have the appropriate resources available over the life of the initiative i service/facility /strategy? ( a.
+Financial b.
+Physical assets c.
+Human - skills / knowledge/ d.
+Time e.
+Maintenance f.
+Replacement costs 5.
+Are there any political issues?

-2.

-3. ·

-4. Do you have the appropriate resources available over the life of the initiative / service/facility /strategy?

-a.
-Financial

-b.
-Physical assets

-c.
-Human - skills / knowledge/

-d.
-Time

-e.
-Maintenance

-f.
-Replacement costs

-5. Are there any political issues?

 6. Are there any supply chain issues?

-7. Do you have a management plan for the life of the initiative / service/facility/strategy?

-8. Does the initiative / service/facility /strategy have an 'owner'?
+7. Do you have a management plan for the life of the initiative / service/facility /strategy?
+7 8.
+Does the initiative / service/facility /strategy have an 'owner'?
 9. Is there potential for changes that may impact on the initiative / service / facility /strategy?

-10. Do you have an approval / development and / or implementation timeline?

-11. Have you identified any operational risks that will require further assessment or treatments?

-12. Have you planned for monitoring progress?
+7 10.
+Do you have an approval / development and / or implementation timeline?
+11. Have you identified any operational risks that will require further assessment or treatments? [ 12.
+Have you planned for monitoring progress?
 13. Have you determined review requirements once established?
 14. Have you a contingency plan for cost / time over runs?

-15 Are there other options you can consider?
-16 Are there any other concerns
+1. 5.
+Are there other options you can consider?
+10 6.
+Are there any other concerns